michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic infractions are civil violations of minimum severity.
 They are considered non-criminal omissions and may include offenses relating to various seat belt violations, traffic sign violations, speeding, failing to signal or stop, and operating a vehicle without the needed light signals.
 These often do not pose immediate and/or severe danger to other road users.

 Additionally, traffic infractions may be considered strict liability violations, thus making the motorist liable for their offense, regardless of their knowledge of traffic laws or intention.
-Essentially, motorists unaware of their violation at the time of its occurrence are nonetheless punishable by law, provided their offense can be established or sufficiently proven.
+Essentially, motorists who are unaware of their violation at the time of its occurrence are punishable by law, provided their offense can be established or sufficiently proven.

 Moving and Non-moving Traffic Violations.